-The base CPP account and the additional CPP account delivered strong net returns in F2022 of 6.9% and 2.8%, respectively.
-On an aggregated basis, the total Fund earned a net return of 6.8%, outperforming the aggregated Reference Portfolio's return of 4.7% by 2.1%.
-The Fund's return was largely driven by strong performance in private and public equities, amid ultra-low interest rates and strong global equity
+The base CPP account and the additional CPP account delivered net returns in F2023 of 1.4% and 0.3%, respectively.
+On an aggregated basis, the total Fund earned a net return of 1.3%, outperforming the aggregated Reference Portfolio's return of 0.1% by 1.3%.
+The Fund's lower net return was largely driven by geopolitical tensions, persistent inflation and tightening monetary policy, and the lasting effects of